This article is by staff writer Adam Baker. Baker recently outlined his ambitious 2010 goals for his blogging, business, and life.

-It was one of the dumbest (and riskiest) moves I’ve made in my young life.
+It was one of the dumbest real estate investing mistakes I've made in my young life.

 I escaped without a scratch, but it was due to an over-sized dose of sweat, tears, and luck.
 None of it was due to savvy investing skills.

 I was 23 years old and had just earned my real-estate license the previous year.
 My first couple of months were spent buying and selling a few upper-end units for individual homeowners.
 The commissions were decent, but as a new Realtor, my split with my company was high.
 To complicate the problem, I had financed my association, training, and union fees to get started.
 (This was before I had decided to cancel my credit cards.)